Active Substance: daptomycin

 Pharmacotherapeutic Group: Antibacterials for systemic use

-Cubicin is indicated for the treatment of the following infections in adults.
+Cubicin is indicated for the treatment of the following infections.

-Cubicin is used to treat adults (aged 18 years or over) with the following bacterial infections:
+Cubicin is an antibiotic medicine, which is used to treat the following bacterial infections:

-- complicated infections of the skin and the ‘soft tissues’ below the skin.
-‘Complicated’ means that the infection is difficult to treat, because it has spread to the deep tissues below the skin, treatment with surgery might be needed, or the patient has other conditions that might affect the response to treatment;
+- complicated infections of the skin and soft tissue below the skin in patients from 1 year of age.
+‘Complicated’ means that the infection is difficult to treat, because it has spread to the deep tissues below the skin, treatment with surgery might be needed, or the patient has other conditions that might affect how well treatment works;

-- right-sided infective endocarditis (infection of the lining or the valves of the right side of the heart) caused by the bacterium Staphylococcus aureus (S. aureus).
+- right-sided infective endocarditis (infection of the lining or the valves of the right side of the heart) caused by the bacterium Staphylococcus aureus (S. aureus) in adults.
 The decision to treat this type of infection with Cubicin should be based on the likelihood that the medicine will work against the infection and on advice from an expert;

 Prescribers should consider official guidance on the use of antibiotics.

 Cubicin is available as a powder that is made up into a solution for injection or infusion (drip) into a vein.

 In adults, for skin or soft tissue infections without bacteraemia, Cubicin is given at a dose of 4 mg/kg body weight once a day.
 For endocarditis and for skin or soft tissue infection with bacteraemia, the dose is 6 mg/kg once a day.
 Cubicin is given into a vein as an infusion lasting 30 minutes or as an injection lasting 2 minutes.